Same But Different

 And so his life as a free agent began.

-Overall, personality is about nature interacting with nurture.
+Recently, psychologists have come to see personality as a product of nature interacting with nurture.
 Or to put it another way:

 Personality = Temperament + Character

 Temperament refers to our nature — our inborn characteristics, our ‘factory settings’, how we are wired.
-Even at birth one can see individual variations on the human theme.
+Even at birth, we can see individual variations on the human theme.
 Some infants, for example, are naturally timid while others are naturally bold.

-Character refers to our acquired (or nurtured) characteristics, our ‘custom settings’, how we have learned to deal with life since we were born.
+Character refers to how we develop as individuals, how we learn to deal with life since we were born.
+Character is our acquired characteristics, our ‘custom settings’.
 Our character is also the sum of our virtues and vices.
 A person of good character, for example, has high integrity; a person of bad character does not.
 It helps to be a good judge of character.

 It has been said that temperament is something we share with other animals, while character is, perhaps, uniquely human.